Atomistic simulations of nanoindentation in single crystalline tungsten: The role of interatomic potentials: Computational methods

-We apply MD simulations through a NVE statistical thermodynamic ensemble to emulate experimental nanoindentation test, where the velocity Verlet algorithm is implemented.
+We apply MD simulations through an $NVE$ statistical thermodynamic ensemble and the velocity Verlet algorithm to emulate experimental nanoindentation test.
 Periodic boundary conditions are set on the $x$ and $y$ axes to simulate an infinite surface, while the $z$ orientation contains a fixed bottom boundary and a free top boundary in all MD simulations \cite{DOMINGUEZGUTIERREZ2021141912}.
-We first defined the initial W sample by a size of 31.28 $\hat{x}$, 32.50 $\hat{y}$ and 35.58 $\hat{z}$ with 2 293 200 W atoms followed by a process of energy optimization and equilibration for 100 ps with a Langevin thermostat at 300 K and a time constant of 100 fs \cite{DOMINGUEZGUTIERREZ2021141912}.
-This is done until the system reaches a homogeneous sample temperature and pressure profile with a density of 19.35 g/cm3 which similar to experimental value.
+We first defined the initial W sample with respect to its crystal orientation as shown in Tab. \ref{tab:MD_data} followed by a process of energy optimization and equilibration for 100 ps with a Langevin thermostat at 300 K and a time constant of 100 fs \cite{DOMINGUEZGUTIERREZ2021141912}.
+This is done until the system reaches a homogeneous sample temperature and pressure profile with a density of 19.35 g/cm$^3$, which is similar to the experimental value.
 At the first stage, the samples are defined into three sections in the $z$ direction for setting up boundary conditions along its depth, $dz$: 1) frozen section with a width of $\sim$0.02$\times dz$ for stability of the numerical cell; 2) a thermostatic section at $\sim$0.08$\times dz$ above the frozen one to dissipate the generated heat during nanoindentation; and 3) the dynamical atoms section, where the interaction with the indenter tip modifies the surface structure of the samples.
-In addition, a 5 nm vacuum section is included at the top of the sample.
+In addition, a 5 nm vacuum section is included at the top of the sample \cite{KURPASKA2022110639}.